 Setbacks destabilise organizations precisely because they leave people feeling untethered and disconnected from what is ‘normal’.
 By nature, people crave stability and want it to return as soon as possible.
 When employees no longer recognise their company because of a change in corporate mission, a change in leadership or the redundancy of a colleague, anxiety and fear often quickly set in.

 Our data has shown that changes and setbacks can cause happiness at work to drop 30-60 points on a 100-point scale in a single week.
-It’s not surprising that an organisational setback is felt so directly by employees.
+It’s not surprising that an organizational setback is felt so directly by employees.
 What is interesting, however, is how teams and divisions bounce back.

 A key component of resilience is the ability to absorb shocks and bounce back.
 For teams, their ability to cope depends on their level of preparedness.
 The Stoic philosopher Seneca taught that as long as we are mentally prepared for setbacks — as in we acknowledge they COULD happen — we reduce shock and won’t be as paralysed by them.
 Instead, we can say, “Well that hurt.
 What can we do to get by?”